patricenivaggioli/devnet-nemo-agent-toolkit/300-observability-evaluation-profiling.md

 ### Understanding Evaluation Results

 The `nat eval` command runs the workflow on all entries in the dataset and produces several output files:

-- **`workflow_output.json`**: Contains the raw outputs from the workflow for each input in the dataset
+- **`workflow_output.json`**: Contains the raw outputs from the workflow for each input in the dataset.
-- **Evaluator-specific files**: Each configured evaluator generates its own output file with scores and reasoning
+- **Evaluator-specific files**: Each configured evaluator generates its own output file with scores and reasoning.

 #### Evaluation Scores

 Each evaluator provides:
-- An **average score** across all dataset entries (0-1 scale, where 1 is perfect)
+- An **average score** across all dataset entries (0-1 scale, where 1 is perfect).
-- **Individual scores** for each entry with detailed reasoning
+- **Individual scores** for each entry with detailed reasoning.
-- **Performance metrics** to help identify areas for improvement
+- **Performance metrics** to help identify areas for improvement.

 All evaluation results are stored in the `output_dir` specified in the configuration file.